Coleridge-Initiative/big-data-and-social-science/docs/01-ChapterIntro.md

 information from news coverage.
-In keeping with the social science grounding that is a core feature of the book, the chapter discusses what data can be captured from online sources, what is potentially reliable, and how to manage data qualityissues.
+In keeping with the social science grounding that is a core feature of the book, the chapter discusses what data can be captured from online sources, what is potentially reliable, and how to manage data quality issues.

-Big data differs from survey data in that we must typically combine data from multiple sources to get a complete picture of the activities of interest.
+This data differs from survey data in that we must typically combine data from multiple sources to get a complete picture of the activities of interest.
 Although computer scientists may sometimes simply "mash" data sets together, social scientists are rightfully concerned about issues of missing links, duplicative links, and erroneous links.
-[Record Linkage] provides an overview of traditional rule-based and probabilistic approaches to data linkage, as well as the important contributions of machine learning to the linkage problem.
+[Record Linkage] provides an overview of traditional rule-based and probabilistic approaches to data linkage, as well as machine learning approaches that are more adaptive and tunable.

-Once data have been collected and linked into different files, it is necessary to store and organize it.
+Once data have been collected and linked, it is necessary to store and organize it.
 Social scientists are used to working with one analytical file, often in statistical software tools such as SAS or Stata.
-[Databases], which may be the most important chapter in the book, describes different approaches to storing data in ways that permit rapid and reliable exploration andanalysis.
+[Databases] describes different approaches to storing data in ways that facilitate rapid, scalable, and reliable exploration and analysis.

 Big data is sometimes defined as data that are too big to fit onto the analyst's computer.
-[Programming with Big Data] provides an overview of clever programming techniques that facilitate the use of data (often using parallel computing).
+[Programming with Big Data](#chap:parallel) provides an overview of programming techniques that facilitate the scalable use of data (often using parallel computing).
 While the focus is on one of the most widely used big data programming paradigms and its most popular implementation, Apache Hadoop, the goal of the chapter is to provide a conceptual framework to